terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRSingleLifeDebug.md

 # BTRSingleLifeDebug Function

+Debug version of BTRSingleLife that returns value or exception string (instead of #VALUE on error).
 Replacement function for the Cfgena.xla!SingleLife() function.
 Returns a decimal value equal to the selected single life annuity factor.

 ## Syntax